KarimRedaHassan/Create-Deep-Links-and-Android-App-Links-to-Your-App-Content/README.md

 # Create Deep Links ?
 ### Step One: Add Intent Filters from Incoming Intents
-As We discussed in the previous tutorial (Allow-Other-Apps-to-Start-Your-Activity), If you want your app to be accessible by other apps, You have to allow this in your manifest file by declaring \<intent-filter> .
-But there are some essential declarations to be made in your \<intent-filter> as following:
+As We discussed in the previous tutorial (Allow-Other-Apps-to-Start-Your-Activity), If you want your app to be accessible by other apps, You have to allow this in your manifest file by declaring \<intent-filter>.
+You could use any Action, Category, and Data Type which satisfies your needs.

+#### NOTE: Android App Links is an Ownership-Verified Deep Link with some obligatory specifications
+If you are intending to use Android App Links, there are some essential declarations to be made for your deep link in the \<intent-filter> as following:
 1. Declare ACTION_VIEW, So your app could be accessible from Google Search.
 2. Declare BROWSABLE category, So your app could be accessible from a web browser.
 3. At Least Declare one <data> tag which must include the android:scheme.